 Cost Per Participant: $15 For Members, $20 For Non-Members.
 Fee includes admission to the Science Center and class for one child and one adult.
 Call (561) 832-2026 or click the registration button below to register today!

-The Fall 2017 series will take place at the Science Center in our Discovery 3 Classroom.
+This series takes place at the Science Center in our Discovery 3 Classroom.

 |Grades / Times|